kdwinck/TheHillsHaveAPIs/README.md

 ### Three Schemas:
-All data is created using mongo and stored remotely using on MLab
+All data is created using mongo and stored remotely on MLab

 - User - all users that have signed up for the api
 - Movie - all movies in the api database